sjg20/u-boot-concept/doc/develop/driver-model/design.rst

 prior to relocation, but will not be available in SPL or TPL.

-To reduce the size of SPL and TPL, only the nodes with pre-relocation properties ('u-boot,dm-pre-reloc', 'u-boot,dm-spl' or 'u-boot,dm-tpl') are keept in their device trees (see README.SPL for details); the remaining nodes are always bound.
+To reduce the size of SPL and TPL, only the nodes with pre-relocation properties ('u-boot,dm-all', 'u-boot,dm-spl' or 'u-boot,dm-tpl') are keept in their device trees (see README.SPL for details); the remaining nodes are always bound.

 Then post relocation we throw that away and re-init driver model again.